stable-packages/store/README.md

 Type: `string`

-Specific key for each store in your module.
+A specific key for each store in your module.

 You can create multiple stores in your module for different purposes.
 The key for each store needs to be unique.
-And the key has to be remain the same across versions.
+And the key has to remain the same across versions.

 For example, you can use a format like this to make it unique: `<some-purpose>:<UUID>`

 e.g. `config:d15427a4-75cf-4999-9065-1dc325839a59`

-`key` + `moduleName` forms an unique id to the store.
+`key` + `moduleName` forms a unique id to the store.

 `key` will not be shown if something goes wrong.